Designing and leading a multilingual, mobile-first wedding website

 Go ahead, click through — no RSVP required!

-When reality meets the MVP
+1. When an idea meets the MVP

 Design dreams vs. dev reality

-My idea for a playful slider with stop points turned out tricky to build and ate into our already limited hours.
-We swapped it for a simpler, familiar stack-and-modal setup to keep deadlines on track.
+My idea for a playful slider with stop points turned out to be tricky to build and ate into our already limited hours.

-Forms that didn’t quite form
+Forms that didn’t quite fit

-Using JotForm with LiteMessage streamlined guest management, but the styling was clunky, some users missed the submission feedback, and Safari users occasionally couldn’t see the “submit” button.
-A few post-launch fixes solved the worst of it.
+Using JotForm with LiteMessage streamlined guest management, the styling was clunky, some users missed the submission feedback, and Safari users occasionally couldn’t see the “submit” button.

 When “clickable” isn’t clickable

-Outlined stacks without interaction looked too much like those with interaction, causing dead clicks on mobile (no hover on mobile!).
-Not critical for a temporary site, so we left it as is.
+Outlined stacks without interaction looked too much like those with interaction, causing dead clicks on mobile.

 Minor rage clicks & tech quirks

 Some menu-closing issues and odd horizontal scrolling popped up in recordings.
-Logged and handed over to devs for fixes.

-Vertical menu scrolling buried the RSVP link.
+• Vertical menu scrolling buried the RSVP link.
 We tightened content spacing and tweaked link placement for better visibility.

 Carousel fatigue

-Dress code content was buried in the mobile carousel, so we bumped it to the second position and left less critical info for later.
-Desktop was also changed to its grid layout for better visibility on the viewport.
+• Dress code content was buried in the mobile carousel and there was demand for this information, so we bumped it to the second position and left less critical info for later.

-Wrapping it up:
+1. Wrapping it up:

 happy guests and proud devs!

-Guest feedback was glowing — the site looked great, was easy to use, and answered most questions before they were even asked.
+• Guest feedback was glowing — the site looked great, was easy to use, and answered most questions before they were even asked.

-Polish guests adopted it surprisingly well, Brazilians… skimmed a bit more (content strategy, we’ll talk later).
-International guests still had some travel queries, but design wasn’t the blocker.
+• International guests still had some travel queries, but design wasn’t the blocker.

 For me, the real win was leading and collaborating with the devs.
 Staying empathetic, flexible, and ready to jump in when needed kept things moving — even when the senior dev had to cut hours near the end.
 We still launched on time, and the team finished proud of what we built together.

-Sparquo 2025 | All rights reserved・Designed and Built by Ludmilla Ramos
+Sparquo 2026 | All rights reserved・Designed and Built by Ludmilla Ramos

-Sparquo 2025 | All rights reserved・Designed and Built by Ludmilla Ramos
+Sparquo 2026 | All rights reserved・Designed and Built by Ludmilla Ramos

 Designed and Built by Ludmilla Ramos